COATnor/coatnor.github.io/data.rst

 Let's see an example...

 Ola Nordmann is a data portal's editor.
 On January 1st 2021 he decides to upload a new dataset containing one data file per year (from 2000 to 2020).
-Since he is working on a PhD thesis, he opts for keeping the latest 2 years of data in embargo (the only eligible for such exception).
+He opts for keeping the latest 2 years of data in embargo (the only eligible for such exception).
-No one will blame Ola Normann for this choice, even if everyone knows that keeping all the data public is the best.
+Please consider that keeping all the data public is the best choice, whenever possible, and often a mandatory requirement from public research funders.
-[Eeva: not sure if I get this right; do you mean that working on PhD is the only OK reason for embargo, or only 2 years is an OK embargo?
-We do have also other than PhD-project related datasets that will have 2 year embargo.
-This should be edited so that the meaning is more clearly "only 2 years of embargo is OK".]

 Here his workflow: